 The Facts About Shock Loss Following Hair Restoration Surgery

-We have posted a new video in which Dr. Bernard Arocha, founder of Arocha Hair Restoration, discusses the incidence of accelerated loss of existing hair immediately following hair transplant surgery.
+Dr. Bernard Arocha, founder of Arocha Hair Restoration in Houston, discusses the incidence of accelerated loss of existing hair immediately following hair transplant surgery.
 This is also known as “shock loss.”
 Although rare, post-surgical hair loss can arise from two etiologies: